-Quality products at great prices!
+Quality ceiling insulation at great prices!

 Small Retrofit DIY Ceiling Installation

 While in theory it is possible for one person to retrofit a ceiling by themselves, it is definitely recommended to tackle it with the help of another person.
-Installing insulation roof segments in existing roof spaces is tough work, and it’s not just the installing that can be difficult.
+Installing insulation roof in existing roof spaces is tough work, and it’s not just the installing that can be difficult.
 You also have to plan how you are going to get your insulation bags into the ceiling.

 Getting the insulation bags into the roof space

 The average ceiling insulation bag is 1.2 metres long and weighs between 8 and 18kgs.
 Typically, manholes are not much bigger than the bag itself, so loading the bags into the ceiling is almost always a two-person job.
 If the manhole is not big enough for an unopened bag to fit through, you may have to split the bags open and pass the segments one by one into the ceiling, which is very time consuming.
 If your roof is tiled you may be able to load the bags through the roof, but make sure you take safety measures to secure yourself against falls.